Skip to main content

 Processing Information

 The arrangement scheme for the collection was imposed during processing in the absence of a usable original order.
-Material organized into seven series in 2015: Eardley Scrapbooks; Eardley Personal Writings; Eardley Boise Redevelopment Agency: Eardley City Council; Eardley City Documents; Eardley Correspondence; The Dar Dodd Collection.
+The material was organized into seven series in 2015: Eardley Scrapbooks; Eardley Personal Writings; Eardley Boise Redevelopment Agency: Eardley City Council; Eardley City Documents; Eardley Correspondence; The Dar Dodd Collection.
 During reprocessing in 2022, materials were rearranged into three series.
+Records restricted from disclosure under the Idaho Public Records Act were removed.

 Repository Details